 Q: Are you accepting applications for entry during 2021?

 A: We are accepting applications for immediate mid-term admission and September 2021 and beyond.
 Please call and speak to our Registrar who can share details of availability within our nursery setting and across limited year groups.

 Q. Do you have places in all year groups?

 Please call and speak to our Registrar who can share details of availability.
 We are accepting applications for Kindergarten, Nursery and Reception and have limited availability across other year groups.

 Q: Are you still holding an Open Morning?

 While our comprehensive online schooling programme continued for Forms 2, 3 and 4 there is no substitute for being in school with friends and teachers, so with the appropriate measures in place we welcomed back Form 5 pupils on 15th June.
 In addition, we introduced the opportunity to offer one session per week for pupils in Forms 2, 3 and 4 commencing Tuesday 16th June.
-These sessions are held for two hours daily and are managed to avoid direct contact with other pupil pods in the school.
+These sessions were held for two hours daily and were managed to avoid direct contact with other pupil pods in the school.

 Q: Can I visit Eversfield and take a tour of the School’s facilities?

 A: Tours of school are being conducted within the constraints of social distancing guidelines.
 Our Registrar would be delighted to meet you and show you around the school facilities and offer an introduction to life at Eversfield.
 Nothing beats visiting a school and getting a feel for the place.

 Q: Can my child attend a taster session to experience school?